owaspsamm/website/content/en/blog/samm-benchmark-v1.1.md

 Note that SAMM allows an explicit risk acceptance as a strategy, though as it seems that strategy is rarely used.

 #### Secrets management is scoring great thanks to best-practice solutions
 In its simplest form, best practices in secrets management require moving production secrets from repositories and configuration files into adequately managed digital vaults.
 A positive news from the OWASP SAMM Benchmark data is that organizations are doing a great job when it comes to handling secrets.
 We are convinced that best practices supported by modern cloud providers has substantially helped with getting there.
 Secret scanning is also becoming a commodity in the modern security tools.
-Hence, it is common to have organizations to disallow secrets in the committed code that is enforced by these tools.
+Hence, it is common to have organizations to disallow secrets in the committed code th2at is enforced by these tools.

 #### Configuration hardening is rarely monitored by tooling
 Many technologies in an application stack are not inherently secure by default.
 This is often intentional to improve backward compatibility or simplify the setup process.
 Configuration hardening is about consistent application of secure baseline configurations to all components.
 Although companies often score relatively good for configuration hardening there is rarely any monitoring and enforcement by tooling.
 Here are some further insights based on my own experiences: